5 of the best hidden gems in Ireland

 Heart Shaped Lake; Lough Ouler, Wicklow

 This heart-shaped lake is certainly one of a kind.
-Situated at the side of Tonelagee mountain in the middle of the Wicklow hills, the view of this pretty heart shape lake will definitely take your breath away.
+Situated at the side of Tonelagee in the middle of the Wicklow mountains – its certainly off the beaten path!
+The view of this pretty heart shape lake will definitely take your breath away.
 Known to some but not many; this little wonder is certainly one of Ireland’s best hidden gems.